lzq3367785771/Elamamba/README.md

 ## 📖 Citation

-If you find our method, code, or "Golden Sample Hunter" useful in your research, please consider giving us a star ⭐ and citing our paper:
+If you find our method, code useful in your research, please consider giving us a star ⭐ and citing our paper:

 ```bibtex
 @article{ElaMamba2026,